alphagov/govuk-rfcs/rfc-195-remove-link-set-links.md

 This will include details and examples on how to:

-- Modify the schema to support Edition Links.
 - Change the publishing applications to send the links as Edition Links, instead of Link Set Links.
 - Update the publishing application user interface to support multiple editions of a document.
 - Remove the Link Set Links from Publishing API's database.